vivien/i3blocks-contrib/arch-update/README.md

 # arch-update

 Be always on top of your available updates with this blocklet.
-Optionally show AUR updates with the help of yaourt.
+Optionally show AUR updates with the help of an AUR helper.
 Colorize the outputs for if your system is up to date or you got available updates.

 ![](screenshot.png)